oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

                      Tag
   ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-[Table 53: Format of the protection packet]{.underline}
+[Table 53: Format of the protection encapsulated MQTT-SN packet]{.underline}

-The PROTECTION packet provides a secure envelope for any other MQTT-SN packet (with the exception of the Forward Encapsulation packet).
-The fields provided on the protection packet provide a means by which the sender can be identified and the packet can be protected, using a number of prescribed protection schemes.
+Protection encapsulation provides a secure envelope for any MQTT-SN packet (with the exception of the Forward Encapsulation packet).
+The fields provided by the protection encapsulation provide a means by which the sender can be identified and the packet can be protected, using a number of prescribed protection schemes.

 The sender is the originator of the "Protected MQTT-SN Packet" and responsible for its protection.
-This responsibility can't be delegated to a third entity like a Forwarder.
+This responsibility MUST NOT be delegated to a third entity like a Forwarder.

-The sender identification is required as the sender and the receiver of the PROTECTION packet must have access to the same shared key to be used directly or after derivation.
-The authentication of the sender and the receiver, their authorizations and the provisioning of the shared keys used to protect integrity and optionally confidentiality of the PROTECTION packet content are out of scope for this technical proposal.
+The sender identification is required as the sender and the receiver of the protected packet must have access to the same shared key to be used directly or after derivation.
+The authentication of the sender and the receiver, their authorizations and the provisioning of the shared keys used to protect integrity and optionally confidentiality of the protected packet content are out of scope.

-A PROTECTION packet, like any other one, can be the payload of a Forward Encapsulation packet.
+A protected packet, like any other one, can be the payload of a Forwarder Encapsulated packet.

 **//TODO - Break out the conformance aspects of this paragraph from recommendations.**